plasmas/ccmbi-scripts/README.md

 Author: WYQ

+## Gaussian folder
+### Energy
+`Energy` is used to output extrapolated energy of a oniom scan job.
+It's written in bash.

+Author: LiuLei, arranged by WRF

+### Gout2gjf
+`Gout2gjf` is used to convert gjf files out of a gaussian log file.
+Use `./Gout2gjf -h` to see full usage.

+Features:
+* Output all convergent gjf files of a scan job or final gjf of an opt job.
+* Output all gjf of a gaussian log file.
+* Output all gjf files of selected step.
+(Only in scan job)
+* Output original gjf of this gaussian job. ~~(If someone deleted his input file...)~~

+Authors: LiuLei, arranged by WRF

 ## Contributing
 Contributions are welcome🤣, any members of CCMBI🤼 can upload a stable version of their custom script to this repository.